saadalifazaman/saadalifazaman.github.io/_portfolio/02-undergraduate-thesis-biofouling-detection.md

 Two data sources were combined:

 **Fouling images — self-collected:**
-- A total of 36 images were collected from Dockyard & Engineering Works Ltd., Narayanganj, Bangladesh
+- A total of 35 usable fouling images were collected from Dockyard & Engineering Works Ltd., Narayanganj, Bangladesh
-- 35 images contained a clear presence of fouling; 1 contained an aerial view of the site and was excluded from training
 - Images captured at various angles, lighting conditions, times of day, and backgrounds to maximize diversity
 - Split: 27 images (77%) training, 8 images (23%) test